ianakt/MechaCar_Statistical_Analysis/README.md

   To look at consumer interest across vehicle manufacturers, I would analyze the revenue produced by each manufacturer by vehicle type.

-  Hypotehsis: Certain vehicle types drive sales
+  Hypothesis: Certain vehicle types drive sales

   Alternative: Hypothesis: Vehicle types don't drive sales